 Oral Sedation: A pill is administered that helps you feel relaxed and comfortable.
 Has longer term effects and requires someone to drive you to and from your appointment.

-IV Sedation: A deeper sedation that requires and IV to be placed.
+IV Sedation: A deeper sedation that requires an (it currently has and) IV to be placed.
 Medications are given to help you feel very relaxed and allows you to snooze through your appointment.